Skip to main content

 GNOME Settings Background Section

-In this section, you can choose between Solus wallpapers, pictures in your Pictures folder, or solid colors.
-After choosing, click "Select".
+In this section, you can choose between Solus wallpapers, your own imported wallpaper by clicking add wallpaper or solid colors.